openpreserve/jpylyzer/_posts/2019-10-31-Jpylyzer-2-release-candidate.md

 ## Feedback

 Any feedback on this *jpylyzer* release candidate is greatly appreciated.
-Also don't hesitate to contact us if any of the (new) packages for some reason do not behave as expected (preferrably using the [issue tracker](https://github.com/openpreserve/jpylyzer/issues)).
+Also, don't hesitate to contact us if any of the (new) packages for some reason do not behave as expected (preferrably using the [issue tracker](https://github.com/openpreserve/jpylyzer/issues)).

 Happy jpylyzing!